 I often hear a critique of the idea that our wills aren’t really free, being that God wouldn’t punish those who lack ability.
 This is a great example, as it highlights the confusion I’m talking about.
 If there were no free-choice, this might be true.
 Such a being would be essentially a robot.
 However, we are fully capable of making the right choices, the problem is with the driver of our choices, our will.
 We’re opposed to following God’s commands, which causes us to make sinful choices for which we are, justly, accountable.
 But those choices are freely made.

-This brings to mind problematic analogies sometimes used in the Calvinism/Arminianism debate.1 For example, Norm Geisler uses a salvation analogy of kids drowning in a farmer’s pond in Chosen But Free.
+This brings to mind problematic analogies sometimes used in the Calvinism/Arminianism debate.
+(1)Note, I don’t yet have the following books, so I’m going from what I’ve heard concerning them.
+They are on my reading list if I ever get time!
+For example, Norm Geisler uses a salvation analogy of kids drowning in a farmer’s pond in Chosen But Free.
 The idea being that these kids, guilty because they ignored the posted sign, recognize they are drowning, and are offered ropes, but some refuse.
 While this might correctly portray choice, in that they are free to grab a rope tossed to them, or to resist being rescued, it doesn’t capture the correct state of the will (the real source of the problem).
 Unbelievers, it seems to me, don’t recognize they are drowning, and despise the rescue rope, among other problems.

 James White offers a counter example in The Potter’s Freedom, where people are burning down the King’s castle.
 Despite their destructive (and self-destructive efforts), the Prince rescues some of them anyway.
 This, in my opinion, better captures the Biblical state of our wills, yet allows for free-choice to be a reality.
 But, since the will drives choice, once the will is inclined towards God, it would seem that (salvific) choice would follow, as well as better moral choices and our ability to love God as we are sanctified (a process).